-In May 2025 my colleague Dr. Gino Canlas and I will lead Western students on an adventure-packed 2-week-long Study Tour to the most fascinating sites of the ancient Greek world.
-We will explore Athens, Sparta, and Mycenae, consult the oracle at Delphi and walk over the battlefields at Marathon and Thermopylae as well as Chaeronea, where Philip II of Macedon with the help of his young son Alexander completed his conquest of Greece.
-If you are planning to join our Study Tour to Greece in May 2025, come to our info session in October and submit an application.
+In May 2025 my colleague Dr. Gino Canlas and I led Western students on an adventure-packed 2-weeklong Study Tour to the most fascinating sites of the ancient Greek world.
+We explored Athens, Sparta, and Mycenae, consulted the oracle at Delphi and walked over the battlefields at Marathon and Thermopylae as well as Chaeronea, where Philip II of Macedon with the help of his young son Alexander completed his conquest of Greece.
+If you are planning to join our next Study Tour to Greece in May 2027, come and talk to me.